April 19 — July 27, 2019

 New Typographics: Typewriter Art as Print

-Lenka Clayton, Dom Sylvester Houédard, Gustave Morin, Elena del Rivero and Allyson Strafella
+Lenka Clayton, Dom Sylvester Houédard, Gustave Morin, Elena del Rivero, James Siena and Allyson Strafella

 New Typographics: Typewriter Art as Print features work by artists who use the typewriter as a matrix for forming text into image.
 Typically referred to as typewriter “art” or typewriter “drawings,” this exhibition posits that artworks created with a typewriter should be recognized as prints, in light of the mechanism and process of their production.